 Presentation Authors: Akinori Sato, Takako Asano, Makoto Isono, Kazuki Okubo*, Tokorozawa, Japan

-Conclusions: The combination of oprozomib and cobicistat inhibits bladder cancer growth by inducing ER stress synergistically.
-Histone acetylation is also an important mechanism of the combination&[prime]s action.
+Conclusions: The combination of panobinostat and ritonavir causes bladder cancer apoptosis by inducing ER stress and increasing histone acetylation synergistically.